Inflation Reduction Act Benefits for Houses of Worship and Other Non-Profits

 Executive Director, PennEnvironment

-Started on staff: 1994 B.A., University of Wisconsin-Madison As executive director, David spearheads the issue advocacy, civic engagement campaigns, and long-term organizational building for PennEnvironment.
+As executive director, David spearheads the issue advocacy, civic engagement campaigns, and long-term organizational building for PennEnvironment.
+David’s areas of expertise include fracking, global warming, environmental enforcement and litigation, and clean energy and lead in school drinking water policy.
 He also oversees PennPIRG and other organizations within The Public Interest Network that are engaged in social change across Pennsylvania.
-David’s areas of expertise include fracking, global warming, environmental enforcement and litigation, and clean energy and land use policy in Pennsylvania.
-David has served on the environmental transition teams for Gov. Tom Wolf and Philadelphia Mayor Jim Kenney.
-Under David’s leadership, PennEnvironment has won the two largest citizen suit penalties in Pennsylvania history against illegal polluters under the federal Clean Water Act and the largest citizen suit penalty under the federal Clean Air Act in state history.
+David has served on the environmental transition teams for Govs.
+Josh Shapiro and Tom Wolf, and Philadelphia Mayors Cherelle Parker and Jim Kenney.
+He was also recognized in the 2023 Pennsylvania Government Relations Power 100.
+Under David’s leadership, PennEnvironment has won the two largest citizen suit penalties in Pennsylvania history against illegal polluters under the federal Clean Water Act as well as the two largest citizen suit penalties under the federal Clean Air Act in state history.